RoshanSaiMass/Customer-Churn-Prediction-using-ANNs/README.md

 We have implemented the prediction model using ANN.
 The architecture of the model can be seen in the code itself.
 Note->The model is a raw output of recent learnings and hasn't been optimised, but will soon be.

+The given jupyter notebook has all the libraries that were used in the prediction model.